 - If you miss a dose of penciclovir, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.

 Ask your health care provider any questions you may have about how to use penciclovir.

 - Use penciclovir only on cold sores on the lips or face.
 Avoid applying in or near the eyes as irritation may occur.

 - If your symptoms do not get better or if they get worse, check with your doctor.

 - Penciclovir is not a cure for cold sores and all patients may not respond to it, especially patients with weakened immune systems.

 - Penciclovir should not be used in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using penciclovir while you are pregnant.
-It is not known if penciclovir is found in breast milk.
+It is not known if penciclovir is found in breast milk after topical use.
 Do not breast-feed while taking penciclovir.

 Possible side effects of penciclovir:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: